rudderlabs/config-generator/README.md

 The data plane reliably delivers your event data, while the control plane manages the configuration of your sources and destinations.
 This configuration can also be read from a file instead of from the control plane, if you want remove an extra dependency.

-RudderStack Config Generator provides the UI to manage the source and destination configurations without needing to signup, etc.
+RudderStack Config Generator provides the UI to manage the source and destination configurations without needing to sign up.
 All the source and destination configuration stays on your local storage.
 You can export/import config to a JSON file.

 ## Setup